-Kim Kardashian Shares Never-Seen Throwback Pics From Bridal Shower For 3-Year Wedding Anniversary
+Kim Kardashian Shares Never-Before-Seen Throwback Pics From Bridal Shower For 3-Year Wedding Anniversary

 A post shared by Kim Kardashian West (@kimkardashian) on

 Kim also recently shared an adorable snap of Saint on Instagram.
-The one-year-old wore a white tank top and blue Adidas shorts.
+The 1-year-old wore a white tank top and blue Adidas shorts.

 A post shared by Kim Kardashian West (@kimkardashian) on

-Keeping Up With The Kardashians airs Sunday nights on E!
+Keeping Up with the Kardashians airs Sunday nights on E!

-[Featured Imag by Mike Coppola/Getty Images for People.com]
+[Featured Imag by Mike Coppola/Getty Images]